Interesting photo of the hot rear end of an early “Missile”. Its GE J-79 was at the leading edge of jet engine technology back then.

-First flown in 1934 it had a very brief life that ended next year in a tragic accident when a escorting I-5 attempted an unauthorized loop around its wing.
+First flown in 1934 it had a very brief service life which ended next year in a tragic accident when a escorting I-5 attempted an unauthorized loop around its wing.

-To show its size the “Maksim Gorkii” was, as in this case, often escorted by small aircrafts like these Polikarpov I-5’s.
+To show its size the “Maksim Gorkii” was, as in this case, often escorted by small aircraft like this pair of Polikarpov I-5s.

-Lovely over-view photo of the Naval Air Station (NAS) South Weymouth (Mass.) taken in the middle of the 1950′s.
+Lovely aerial view photo of the Naval Air Station (NAS), South Weymouth (Mass.) taken in the middle 1950s.